pacmaninbw/StaticCodeEvalTools/wconsteroids/README.md

 The code compiles on Windows 10 and Linux in either Visual Studio or g++.
 The code was developed using C++20 but will also compile in C++17.
 Portability was enabled primarily by using the C++ std::filesystem library for directory access and manipulation.
 There are very limited conditional compilation statements.

+This has become an Open Source project.
+Contributions have been added by users tms13 and beroset.

-A Makefile has not been written yet for Linux.
+A Linux Makefile has been added by tms13.